 Search Algorithm

-The search algorithm allows the vehicle to be as simple as possible.
-The vehicle starts by facing the second room.
-It hugs the right wall, making sure to shift left anytime an obstacle is sensed in from of it.
-It recognizes that it is in the second room once senses a wall on its left after drifting left for some time.
-It then rotates 180 and then starts drifting to its left.
-It begins taking pictures in order to find the ball.
-Once the ball is found, the quadcopter hovers over the ball and begins searching for the ALVAR markers.
+The search algorithm has been designed with simplicity in mind and is responsible for getting the vehicle through the obstacles into the second room where target acquisition begins..
+The vehicle starts by facing in the direction of the second room.
+It uses the right wall (or rightward obstacles) as a guidance landmark, and shifts left anytime an obstacle is sensed in front of the vehicles forward facing sensors.
+The algorithm finishes when the vehicle is in the second room and senses a wall on its left.
+This occurs since the drifting left mechanism will place the vehicle in the corner of the second room.
+Now, the algorithm moves into a target acquisition phase and the vehicle rotates180 (now facing inward on the room.
+The vehicle moves to its left (which looks into the center of the room).
+By taking pictures, the search algorithm attempts to find the ball (target).
+Once the ball is found, the quadcopter directs itself to the ball and hovers over the ball and begins searching for the ALVAR markers.

-Once an ALVAR is located, the vehicle will measure the distance using the laser rangefinder.
-Once two ALVARS are found, the quadcopter will use the coordinates of the ALVARS as well as a system of distance formulas to find the ball’s coordinates:
+Once an ALVAR is located, the vehicle will measure the distance to the ALVAR using the laser rangefinder.
+Finding a second ALVAR and distance, the algorithm uses the coordinates of the ALVARS as well as a system of distance formulas to find the ball’s coordinates withing the room as shown:

 da12=(xq-xa1)2+(yq-ya1)2